-Or if it really looks tasty and you really want to try it anyway, add a splash of Chinese cooking wine and know you’ve just improved the recipe. (*She ducks as food bloggers all over chuck rotten tomatoes at her* 😉 )
+Or if it really looks tasty and you really want to try it anyway, add a splash of Chinese cooking wine and know you’ve just improved the recipe. 😉

 Pictured: Chow Mein

 Chinese Cooking Wine usually has an alcohol content of between 15 – 20%.
-Because stir fries are cooked quickly, the alcohol content does not cook out.
-But recipes only use a small amount of Chinese Cooking Wine – usually only 1 or 2 tablespoons for a stir fry that will serve between 3 to 4 people.
+Because stir fries are cooked quickly, the alcohol content does not necessarily fully evaporate.
+However recipes only use a small amount of Chinese Cooking Wine – usually only 1 or 2 tablespoons for a stir fry that will serve between 3 to 4 people.

 In fact, I would advise you not to eat Chinese, Japanese, Korean or Thai food from any restaurant because all these cuisines use cooking rice wines in a similar manner. 🙂

-I use a brand called Double Pheonix (red bottle, above right) which I get from Asian grocery stores which costs a whopping $2 per bottle and will make 40 or 50 stir fries.
+I use a brand called Double Phoenix (red bottle, above right) which I get from Asian grocery stores.
+It costs a whopping $2 per bottle and will make 40 or 50 stir fries.
+It’s very affordable!

 Chinese Cooking Wine is also now sold in supermarkets here in Australia.
 A brand called Pandaroo (above left bottle) which is perfectly adequate – though more expensive than real Chinese brands!

 Shaoxing wine does not need to be refrigerated once opened.
 Just keep it in your pantry – and it keeps for years!
 Check the expiry date on your bottle.